-She has benefited from the John Innes Centre’s many family-friendly work policies and is passionate about making it easier for women and men to continue their research careers after having children.
+She has benefited from our many family-friendly work policies and is passionate about making it easier for women and men to continue their research careers after having children.

-Siobhan formed the Norwich Biosciences Institute Parents and Carers group in February 2017.
+Siobhan formed the NBI Parents and Carers group in February 2017.

 Postgraduate Research Director